b3ric/cdc/README.md

 ## Overview

-The following functions are available:
+The following functions are available :

 ```python
 def init_db():